Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

 According to the Left and Congress leaders, the alliance wants to project itself as a third alternative to those Muslims and Hindus who do not want to align with either the TMC or BJP.

-Congress sources said the alliance pins its hope to emerge as kingmaker in case of a fractured mandate and did not rule out a Maharashtra model.
+Congress sources said the alliance may emerge as kingmaker in case of a fractured mandate and did not rule out a Maharashtra model.

 In Maharashtra the Congress and NCP aligned with Shiv Sena to keep BJP at bay.

-However, ISF's Abbas' past vitriolic speeches against various communities and political parties in the past may well haunt the alliance with many voters rejecting such politics.
+However, ISF's Siddiqui's past vitriolic speeches against various communities and political parties in the past may well haunt the alliance with many voters rejecting such politics.

 BJP has already branded ISF as the ''successor of the Muslim League, back to divide Bengal''.